MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMProgram.md

 ```

 ### -AfterRunningType

-Specifies the action that occurs after the program completes successfully.
+Specify the action that occurs after the program completes successfully.
-The acceptable values for this parameter are:

-- ConfigurationManagerLogUserOff
-- ConfigurationManagerStartsComputer
- NoActionRequired
-- ProgramControlsRestart.

 ```yaml
 Type: AfterRunningType